cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 This disables the inferencer and returns what is explicitly stated in the IrishGen files.
 Is this what the user will always want though?
-That is up to the user at the tie the query is run.
+That is up to the user at the time the query is run.

 To return to the query above which contains two Named Graphs, if the user wished to have all the instances of `irishRel:nomName "Find"`